 Two National Hockey League seasons concluded on this date, one in a very memorable fashion.
-June 24 has also hosted four different NHL Entry Drafts over the years, which welcomed plenty of star power into the league.
+June 24 has also hosted four different NHL Entry Drafts over the years, which welcomed plenty of star power into the league and saw an Eastern Conference team win the Clarence S. Campbell Bowl traditionally awarded to squads in the Western Conference.
 Let’s begin our daily look back at all the history made on this date.

 The term “17 Seconds” means two different things depending on which hockey team you are a fan of.
 To Chicago Blackhawks fans, it is a term that represents one of their favorite moments in team history, but for fans of the Boston Bruins, it reminds them of a devastating defeat.

 On June 24, 2013, the Blackhawks won their second championship in four seasons by beating the Bruins 3-2 in Game 6 of the Stanley Cup Final.
 Boston took a 1-0 lead into the second period thanks to a goal from Chris Kelly, his second of the playoffs.
 Jonathan Toews scored the lone goal of the middle frame to even the game at 1-1.

 Milan Lucic gave the Bruins a 2-1 lead with just under eight minutes to play in the game, and as the time ticked off the clock, it seemed like the two teams would be returning to Chicago for a seventh game.

 Then, with 1:16 left in the third period, Toews found Bryan Bickell in front of the net for the game-tying goal.
 The Blackhawks weren’t done because, 17 seconds later, they stunned the Bruins to take a 3-2 lead.
 Michal Frolik redirected a shot by defenseman Johnny Oduya that hit the post.
 Dave Bolland got inside position on Johnny Boychuk to sweep the loose puck home and give the Blackhawks the lead.